LordGolias/sqf/README.md

 ## Requirements and installation

 This code is written in Python 3 and has no dependencies.
-You can install it by going to its directory and running:
+You can install it using

-    pip install .
+    pip3 install sqflint

 ## Tests and coverage